This article describes how to automatically update dashboards in Displayr.

 Option 4: Displayr's API

 Displayr's API can automatically update and perform some modifications of documents (e.g., creating new tables).
+Please Note: Updating using Displayr's API requires Server time for private dashboards and API on your account and will consume that time.

 Automatic publishing of online documents (i.e., dashboards)